TheAgera/Obsidian/Ther/I Feel (EMOTION) because (REASON).md

 Who is the Kyler Suess I want to be?
 Also continue to think about relationship and remind myself that I did a good job with the information I had, and i did what I want and felt what was best for me.

+In elementary school, that would probably be when most of the fighting happened.
+With that said, my real parents were the television and the videogame.
+I was given an xbox 360 with Xbox Live and microphone.